gbrayut/cloud-examples/asm-multi-cluster-failover/README.md

 If desired mesh operators can update the `istio-system/istio-asm-managed` (or equivalent) configmap to exclude any services that should [remain local to the cluster](https://istio.io/latest/docs/ops/configuration/traffic-management/multicluster/):

   * the mesh configmap only changes the local cluster and ideally the same settings should be applied directly to all clusters in the fleet
+  * using the global `serviceSettings->settings->clusterLocal: True` will disable cross-cluster endpoints for all services and cannot be overrided by per-service settings
+  * clusterLocal only allows disabling cross-cluster endpoints (setting `clusterLocal: false` has no effect and those entries will be ignored)
   * serviceSettings [clusterLocal](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig-ServiceSettings-Settings) changes how endpoints for the services IN that namespace are handled for all sidecars/gateways in the mesh
-  * it only allows disabling cross-cluster endpoints (setting `clusterLocal: false` has no effect and those entries will be ignored)
   * you can set the default [localityLbSetting](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig-ServiceSettings-Settings:~:text=No-,localityLbSetting,-LocalityLoadBalancerSetting) including failoverPriority values in the MeshConfig
     * but you currently cannot globally enable the outlierDetection dependency (only by using destination rules)
   * this essentially means mesh operators can configure per service/namespace **opt-out** of cross-cluster routing, but there is no mechanism to override MeshConfig clusterLocal settings or **opt-in** specific services/namespaces for cross-cluster routing